Avian Influenza (Bird Flu)

 Wild birds carry the virus (germ) that causes bird flu.
 They then spread the virus to farm-raised birds such as chickens, ducks, and turkeys.
 Most people who have had bird flu have touched an infected bird or its droppings.
 A few people have been infected by a sick family member.
 This is rare.

 There are multiple strains (types) of bird flu.
-In North America, there have only been rare cases of humans infected with bird flu and it has been the type that caused only mild to moderate illness.
+In the United States, it has been limited to the type that caused only mild to moderate illness.
 There are strains that have caused more severe illness, including death, in other parts of world, however.
-There have been about 600 cases of the more serious type of bird flu in humans since 2003.
-These cases have occurred in Asia, Africa, the Pacific, Europe, and the Near East.
+There have been more than 650 cases of the more serious type of bird flu in humans since 2003.
+These cases have mostly occurred in Asia, Africa, the Pacific, Europe, and the Near East.
 The CDC monitors the trains of bird flu found because changes can occur in the viruses that could make them more likely to infect humans.

 Bird flu often begins like ordinary influenza, with symptoms such as fever, sore throat, cough, and muscle aches.
 Some people develop eye infections.
 If you have any of these symptoms, you most likely do not have bird flu.
 Of course, if you have symptoms that trouble you or are getting worse, seek medical care.